Earned Media Value: It’s Not The Right Metric for Measurement

 Earned media value is a flawed metric.

 However, if your goal is to increase sales among existing customers, output-based metrics like EMV won’t work.
-In this case, you need to focus on outcome-based metrics like sales, conversions, or web traffic from earned media placements.
+In this case, you must focus on outcome-based metrics like sales, conversions, or web traffic from earned media placements.

 Earned Media Value Considers All Coverage Equally